mrdbourke/tensorflow-deep-learning/README.md

 ## Status

-As of: 1 Apr 2021 - LAUNCHED!
+As of: 7 Apr 2021 - LAUNCHED!

-* **Currently:** Preparing materials for 08, 09 recording
+* **Currently:** About to start recording videos for 08!
 * **Video count:** 196/~220+, aiming to do ~10 videos per day during recording sessions
 * Finished videos for: 00, 01, 02, 03, 04, 05, 06, 07
 * Finished slides for notebooks: 00, 01, 02, 03, 04, 05, 06, 07